Satya522/Java-Course/README.md

 - **Classes**: A class is a user defined blueprint or prototype from which objects are created.

-- **Interface**: Like a class, an interface can have methods and variables, but the methods declared in an interface are by default abstract (only method signature, no body).
+- **Interface**: Like a class, an interface can have methods and variables, but the methods declared in an interface are by default abstract (only method signature, nobody).

 ### Java Variable Types